 Where Is Mezcal Made?

 The vast majority of mezcal is made in the Mexican state of Oaxaca, but its denomination of origin expands to include the states of Durango, Guanajuato, Guerrero, Michoacán, Puebla, San Luís Potosí, Tamaulipas, and Zacatecas.
-However, the spirit’s DO only dates back to 1994, in the context of hundreds of years of mezcal-making in Mexico.
-Mezcal has traditionally been made in states that fall outside of the CRM’s jurisdiction, and in fact both Vasquez and Hernandez consider spirits labeled bacanora, raicilla, and sotol, as well as many spirits which are labeled destilado de agave, to be mezcals.
-One of Vasquez’s favorite bottles, Lamata De Castilla Nueva León, for example, is made with americana agave using traditional practices, but falls outside of the DO set forth by the CRM.
+However, the spirit’s DO only dates back to 1994, in the context of hundreds of years of mezcal-making in Mexico, and mezcal has traditionally been made in states that fall outside of the CRM’s jurisdiction.

 What’s the Difference Between Mezcal and Tequila?

 All tequila is mezcal, but not all mezcal is tequila.
 Mezcal can be made with more than 40 varieties of agave, whereas tequila is made with only one: the blue Weber agave.